Darbyshire64/CatEye-Keychain/README.md

 # Cateye Keychain
 A PCB i made for an HackClub YSWS Called Solder.
 The PCB Will Automaticly Dim The LEDS when its Bright and Brighten them when its dark.
 It was made with KiCad 8.
-The PCB Mesurements are aprox 65mm x 40mm
+The PCB Mesurements are aprox 65mm x 40mm.
+The PCB has Passed DRC Ki Cad Check with only a via warning for the key hole at the top of the cat.

 # How It Works